These kits bring science to life for kids through hands-on projects that touch on a variety of disciplines.

 Klutz Lego Chain Reactions Science & Building Kit: (Ages 8 and up) With the addition of Lego bricks, kids can build ten machines that can be combined to make different chain reactions.

 Thames & Kosmos Physics Workshop: (Ages 8-12) This kit provides a comprehensive explanation of mechanical physics.
-It includes instructions to build 36 models and how to conduct experiments with those models.
+It includes instructions to build thirty-six models and instructions on how to conduct experiments with those models.

-Playz V8 Combustion Engine Model Building Kit: (Ages 12 and up) Learn about mechanical engineering by building a mini replica of a classic four-cycle internal combustion gasoline car engine.
+Playz V8 Combustion Engine Model Building Kit: (Ages 12 and up) Kids will learn about mechanical engineering by building a mini replica of a classic four-cycle internal combustion gasoline car engine.
 This kit includes everything needed to build the engine.

 Help kids explore and better understand the natural world with these kits.